anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 It has got the best of best ideas and practices from the community and the adoption is rapids growing among the developer/tester community.
 Even many times the manual test engineers come out and help in automation due to the simplicity of writing tests.

-# 9. Docker - Bringing up Kafka (Single and Multi-Node)
+# 9. Docker - Bringing up Kafka in a Container
 - [Single Node Kafka](https://github.com/authorjapps/zerocode-docker-factory/wiki/Docker-container-for-a-single-node-Kafka-broker)
 - [Kafka with Schema Registry and REST Proxy](https://github.com/authorjapps/zerocode-docker-factory/wiki/Docker-container-for-Kafka-and-Schema-Registry)